 What Attracts Them: Mosquitoes are attracted to the carbon dioxide we release every time we exhale.
 They also look for sources of water to lay their eggs.

 Tips: To keep these bugs from hanging out in your yard, eliminate any sources of standing water.
-Treat the party area with a spray, like Maggie’s Farm Simply Effective Mosquito Fogger.
+Treat the party area with a plant-based spray like our Mosquito Fogger.
 Not only does it kill on contact, but it also provides residual repellency for up to seven days.
-It’s also a good idea to use a bug repellent, like Maggie’s Farm Simply Effective Natural Insect Repellent.
+It’s also a good idea to use a plant-based bug repellent like our Natural Insect Repellent.
 Apply it before spending time outside, especially during peak mosquito hours—from dusk to dawn.

 The Problem: You’re food is such a great treat, that flies will buzz around hoping to snag a bite.
 Since flies spend time near dirty things, like the trash, they can contaminate food sources.